 The little red things are on top of a tiny hat, another Black Forest specialty.
 This is one, natürlich, is inedible.

 What, you may rightfully ask, is there not to love about Black Forest Cake, Head Roamer Nan?

 Well, the authentic version doesn’t get heavy enough on cherries and goes a little too heavy on the whipped cream for my taste.
-Which is why I’m so excited about Liv for Cake’s version of Black Forest Cake.
-This is her picture.
-An excellent reminder of why I switched from food blogging to travel, because this photo is as gorgeous as the cake promises to be.
+Which is why I’m so excited about Liv for Cake’s version of Black Forest Cake, which uses real cherries.
+Also, her cake is GORGEOUS.
+Click the link and see for yourself.

 Obviously, Germans are brilliant when it comes to pastry.
 But they’re also exceptional with fresh.
-The farmers markets there are truly gorgeous.
+The farmers markets there are wonderful rainbows of orderly color.

 And the thing that really gets them going?
 Asparagus, or spargel.
 Germans love spargel like I love candy.
 Including the weird white variety, which just looks like….no thank you, to me.